Politics andand poisepoise collidecollide atat Dior AW22 HauteHaute CoutureCouture

 The fifth look provided a stark contrast to the previous simplistic country-inspired look.
 It was closer to the looks that appeared more intricate and almost regal.
 The square neckline, A-line silhouette and loose sleeves all created a feeling of royalty within the Victorian period.
 The polarising decision to place these looks next to each other and utilise similar colour palettes made a strong sense of unity.

 Look 18 was another of my favourites and perfectly embodied the more regal aspects of the collection.
-The gown would not be lost on a historical drama, as the scooped neckline and intricately beaded bodice emulated royalty.
+The gown would not be out of place in a historical drama, as the scooped neckline and intricately beaded bodice emulated royalty.

 Dior’s AW22 Embroidery

 Central to the collection was embroidery, paying homage to Trofymenko’s work.
-Two of my favourite looks fell into this part of Dior’s AW22 collection, look 17 and look 25.
-Tying in perfectly with the surrounding set and the theme of the tree of life look 17 was a high-necked, full-length gown.
+Two of my favourite looks from Dior’s AW22 collection fell into this part: look 17 and look 25.
+Tying in perfectly with the surrounding set and the theme of the Tree of Life, look 17 was a high-necked, full-length gown.
 It consisted of numerous embroidered flowers sewn together to create a beautiful patchwork of nature.
-The material resembled a field of wildflowers which tied into the theme of surrounding looks in the collection.
+The material resembled a field of wildflowers, which tied into the theme of surrounding looks in the collection.
 Look 25, however, was a much darker representation of embroidery and felt much less natural.
 The silhouette was again much more regal than some of the more folk-inspired looks.
-The decision to create such a formal silhouette with natural materials impeccably complicated the binaries that were at play in this collection.
+The decision to create a formal silhouette with natural materials made the binaries at play in this collection even more complex.

 Favourite looks from Dior AW22 Haute Couture

-The show later transitioned into a more feminine gothic section of the collection which featured my favourite look.
-This look was none other than look 57, a beautiful sheer black gown that was simplistic yet intricate.
+The show later transitioned into a more feminine gothic section of the collection, which featured my favourite look.
+This look was none other than look 57, a beautiful, sheer black gown that was both simplistic and intricate.
 The beauty in this gown is in its fragility; everything about the dress seems delicate.
 From the sheerness of the fabric to the pleating and especially the neckline.
-The way the dress sits just on the shoulders but in a position where it appears it could fall off at any moment.
-Yet it just sits there, perfectly hanging in the balance is a beautiful detail.
-I think this dress embodies the feeling of hope that is prominent within this collection and this show.
+The way the dress sits just on the shoulders, but in a position where it appears it could fall off at any moment.
+Yet it just sits there, perfectly hanging in the balance, which is a beautiful detail.
+I think this dress embodies the feeling of hope that is prevalent throughout this collection and the show.

 Although it appears delicate, fragile, and as if one wrong move could result in the entire gown crumbling, it is sturdy.